-In 2011 Davis co-starred with Emma Stone, Octavia Spencer, Jessica Chastain and Bryce Dallas Howard in the film adaptation of the best-selling book The Help by Kathryn Stockett.
-This 1960s drama shows the racial divide between white housewives and their African-American servants in a Southern town.
+In 2011, Davis co-starred with Emma Stone, Octavia Spencer and Jessica Chastain in the film adaptation of the best-selling book The Help by Kathryn Stockett.
+This 1960s drama shows the racial divide between white housewives and their African American servants in a Southern town.

 Davis worked with the director and screenwriter Tate Taylor to refine her character, making sure that her responses and actions were believable.
 Because racial tensions were so high during the time that the film is set in, she believed her character would have been afraid of saying too much to anyone.
 Davis played Aibileen with great restraint and won extensive praise for her work on the film.

 However, during an interview with the New York Times in September 2018, Davis expressed regret for having participated in the film.

 “But not in terms of the experience and the people involved because they were all great, Davis explained.
 "The friendships that I formed are ones that I’m going to have for the rest of my life.
 I had a great experience with these other actresses, who are extraordinary human beings."